Skip to content

 • LambdaUpdateWrapper

-// Sets the IN condition for the specified field using a collection
+// Sets the IN condition for the specified column using a Collection

 in(R column, Collection<?> value)